Gagan956/E-Com-Cart/README.md

-# 🛒 E-Commerce Cart Application
+# 🛒 E-Com Cart Application

 A **full-stack e-commerce application** with shopping cart functionality, built using **React.js** on the frontend and **Node.js + Express** on the backend.